 When you work in a plant or refinery, you have to put a lot of faith in your equipment.
 After all, many of the jobs in these settings simply could not be done without the help of heavy equipment.
 You could think of it as a partnership between a person and their machine.
 But for a partnership to work effectively, both sides have to do their part.
-And when heavy equipment malfunctions, injuries are often the result.
+And when heavy equipment malfunctions, injuries are often the result — and you can be compensated with the assistance of an experienced Houston personal injury lawyer.

-Many different factors can cause plant and refinery equipment to malfunction.
-Here are some common causes and kinds of problems:
+Many different factors can cause plant and refinery equipment malfunctions.
+Here are some of the most common causes and kinds of problems:

 - Improper or inadequate maintenance.
 A piece of equipment that is not properly maintained has the potential to become dangerous in a hurry.
 The resulting accidents can be devastating.
 Corrosion of the metal parts of machinery is one of the things to watch for.